CitalopramReturn to Citalopram overview

 - Cannabis can make drowsiness worse with citalopram and give you a fast heartbeat.

 - Methadone can make drowsiness worse with citalopram.
 The citalopram could increase the concentration of methadone in your body.
+The two together can also cause serious heart problems.

 - Citalopram could raise the level of cocaine in your body, giving you a bigger reaction.
+Your blood pressure could also increase to a dangerous level.

 - Taking citalopram with cocaine or ecstasy or amphetamines could bring on serotonin syndrome.
 You could get a high temperature/fever, agitation, confusion, trembling or weird muscle movements.
 You need to go to hospital if this happens.
 Tell the doctor that you are taking citalopram.